on a Waiver

 Hear from The Arc of Texas staff and Texans who have received Medicaid Home and Community Based Services about the reality of waiting on a waiver in Texas.

 A Medicaid Home and Community Based Services (HCBS) waiver helps people with disabilities live and work in their community.
-In Texas, we offer 7 different waivers.
-6 of these waivers are specific to individuals with disabilities.
+In Texas, we offer seven different waivers, six of which are specific to individuals with disabilities.
 Waivers are an alternative to institutions, such as a nursing facility or intermediate care facility.
 A waiver can cover things that are almost NEVER covered by private insurance, like an attendant that helps someone get out of bed and get dressed, supports to help someone get or keep a job, or specialized interventions to help with someone’s behaviors in particular situations.

 Because the demand far outweighs the resources made available by the legislature, Texans with IDD are placed on often decade-long interest lists until an appropriate HCBS waiver slot or opening becomes available.
-As of January 31, 2022, 170,000 Texans waiting on a waiver, and the Texas Legislature continues to lack the political will to do much about it.
+Unfortunately, there are over 158,000 Texans were waiting on a waiver, and the Texas Legislature continues to lack the political will to do much about it.